kasimeka/GitOps-Golang_MySQL/README.md

 - Machine independent prerequisites:
     - A [Jenkins](https://www.jenkins.io/doc/) server with docker installed.

+NOTE: This project's helm chart was created using Helm v3 and tested against Kubernetes v1.27.2 and your mileage may vary with older versions.

 <!--TODO for detailed instructions on prerequisite installation see [here]() -->

 ### Docker compose usage

+#### Initializing the project

-The `docker-compose.yml` file specifies container environment variables explicitly by their names, taking them from the environment, instead of including all variables from the `.env` file to prevent cluttering all containers with unnecessary variables, so you need to set the variables in your shell before running `docker-compose up`.
-On POSIX-compliant systems, it is recommended to create a `.env` file in the same directory as the compose file and load it into the scope of the compose command using `env`; This ensures that the variables are only accessible to the compose command and not to the rest of your shell environment.
+The `docker-compose.yml` file populates container environment variables explicitly by their names to prevent cluttering all containers with unnecessary variables.
+It takes these variables either from its parent environment or by automatically loading a `.env` file in the working directory, so you need to either create a `.env` file or set the variables in your shell before running `docker-compose up`.

 - Create `.env` file, replacing the values in the example with your own